 Yes, you may take a leave of absence of up to two semesters at any time during the five year period following your high school graduation.
 During the leave of absence you will not receive your Award.
 If you do not receive a distribution of your Award for more than two semesters, your Award will expire unless, in certain narrow circumstances, you apply for and the Program Administrator determines you are eligible for an extention to your leave of absence.

-You must uphold the University's Satisfactory Academic Progress Policy toward completion of your degree or certificate program, complete a minimum of 12 credits each regular semester and maintain a 2.5 minimum GPA.
+You must uphold the University's Satisfactory Academic Progress Policy toward completion of your degree or certificate program, complete a minimum of 12 credits each fall and spring semester, complete the minimum number of annual credits (24 credits academic year one and 30 credits academic year two and beyond) and maintain a 2.5 minimum GPA.

-Academic progress will be reviewed at the end of each semester to ensure eligibility.
-A Scholar in good standing who falls below the minimum percentage of cumulative credits or the required 2.5 GPA will be placed on academic probation if, in their most recent semester, the Scholar completed at least 75% of the credits attempted.
-Grades of AU, DF, F, I,W,NB,NC,and NP indicate unsatisfactory completion of courses for financial aid purposes.
+Academic progress will be reviewed at the end of each semester to ensure SAP compliance.
+A Scholar in good standing who falls below the minimum percentage of cumulative credits or the required 2.5 GPA will be placed on academic probation if the Scholar did not complete at least 67% of the credits attempted.
+This is an ongoing average, and not a semester or annual percentage.
+Passing grades for this purpose are letter grades of A, B, C D, or P.

 Your Award is posted to your student account at the university once you've been accepted into a degree or certificate program and are enrolled as a full time student.
 Distribution of Awards occurs during the normal fee payment period each semester you're eligible.